po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/08-Stu_Create-Append/README.md

 * It's done when the third list item has a background color of `#888888`.

-* It's done when the third list item has a background color of `#999999`.
+* It's done when the fourth list item has a background color of `#999999`.

 ## Assets